-Lesley lives on the boundary of the Town ward and is just a short walk away from her long term partner Jonathan.
-She shares her home with her daughter, who is studying at St Vincent College alongside their much loved dogs Claude & Violette.
+Lesley lives on the boundary of the Town ward.
+She shares her home with her daughter and their much loved dogs Claude & Betty.

 Lesley is driven to campaign to raise awareness of the lack of mental health provision for young people in the Borough as well as accessing and receiving ongoing tangible support.
 She believes the impact of the lack of service in the local area cannot be underestimated.

 Leisure facilities are an interest of Lesley’s and she is excited to see the redevelopment of the play park in Alver Valley as well as the new leisure centre providing access to a wealth of activities for so many.
 However Lesley would like to further improve health & wellbeing for those who, for a myriad of reasons, may find accessing such facilities very difficult.

 Lesley has hosted numerous charity events, raising funds for both local and national charities such as Hounds for Hero's, Autism Hampshire, Diabetic research, and Gosport and Fareham Basics Bank.
 These events have ranged from themed garden parties to entering a local body building competition!